abed11326/Hotel-Reservation-System/README.md

 # Hotel-Reservation-System
 This is a college project for the course "Advanced Programming" using Python and OOP.
-It is a hotel reservation system.
+It is a hotel reservation system.<br>
 The project requirements can be found in